Skybrightness API

 rubin_sim.skybrightness.id2intid(ids)[source]

-take an array of ids, and convert them to an integer id.
+Take an array of ids, and convert them to an integer id.
 Handy if you want to put things into a sparse array.

 rubin_sim.skybrightness.intid2id(intids, uintids, uids, dtype=<class 'int'>)[source]